-Catchphrases are an essential feature of many of our most beloved TV characters.
-Their often-repeated sayings become a key facet of their personality.
-A truly great catchphrase will always fill us with a warm sense of nostalgia, and we will forever recognize where they came from.
+Catchphrases are a memorable feature of many of our most beloved TV characters.
+A well-timed catchphrase has the power to make us laugh time and time again.
+Hearing one of those catchphrases today fills us with a warm sense of nostalgia, and we will forever recognize where they came from.

 “What’choo talkin’ ‘bout Willis?”

-Gary Coleman, as Arnold Jackson in “Diff’rent Strokes”
+Gary Coleman as Arnold Jackson on Diff’rent Strokes

 “How you doin’?”

-Matt LeBlanc, as Joey Tribbiani in “Friends”
+Matt LeBlanc as Joey Tribbiani on Friends

-In the late ’90s and early 2000s, "Friends" was the biggest TV show in America.
+In the late ’90s and early aughts, Friends was the biggest TV show in America.
 The six friends all had their own quirky charms, but it was LeBlanc’s Joey who delivered the most laugh-out-loud moments.
 In his relentless pursuit of (and success with) women, Joey would more often than not break the ice with a smooth, “How you doin’?” and a smile.

 “Yabba dabba do!”

-Alan Reed, as Fred Flintstone in “The Flintstones”
+Alan Reed as Fred Flintstone on The Flintstones

-“The Flintstones” originally aired in the early ’60s and pushed the boundaries of what television viewers were used to.
+The Flintstones originally aired in the early ’60s and pushed the boundaries of what television viewers were used to.
 Supposedly, the cartoon was the first show to depict a married couple in bed together.
 Fred Flintstone would exclaim, “Yabba dabba do!” when he was excited, or when events unfolded in his favor.
 The made-up words perfectly captured his jubilant spirit.

 “That’s what she said”

-Steve Carell, as Michael Scott in “The Office”
+Steve Carell as Michael Scott on The Office

-Jim Parsons, as Sheldon in “The Big Bang Theory”
+Jim Parsons as Sheldon Cooper on The Big Bang Theory

-"The Big Bang Theory follows a group of highly-intelligent friends who work as scientists.
-Their unique sense of humor is full of inside jokes and niche references, which have taken over every day vocabulary as BBT is one of the most popular modern sitcoms.
+The Big Bang Theory follows a group of highly intelligent friends who work as scientists.
+Their collective sense of humor is full of inside jokes and niche references, which have taken over every day vocabulary as BBT is one of the most popular modern sitcoms.

 Sheldon is the most socially awkward of the bunch, but, as his social skills develop, he begins to play tricks on his friends.
 When his punchline is realized, he delivers a quick “bazinga.”